-At most ten working days after a proposal has been submitted the coordinators give one of the following responses:
+At most ten working days after a proposal has been submitted one of the following responses is given:

 - Accept, along with information about the assigned examiner(s) and the internal supervisor. - Reject, along with a motivation. - Accept pending certain changes.
 The students get five working days to perform the required changes.
-At most five working days after being presented with an updated proposal the coordinators return with a new response: accept or reject.
+At most five working days after the updated proposal has been handed in a new response is given: accept or reject.
+If this deadline is not met, then the examiner can reject the proposal.